beastbroak30/Embedded-Life/README.md

 # Embedded-Life
-# NOTE‼️‼️ This repository will continue to grow and update accordingly to the beastbroaks or mine learning (2025)
+# NOTE‼️‼️ This repository will continue to grow and update accordingly to the beastbroaks or my learning (2025)

 This repository provides essential resources for learning **bare-metal programming** on STM32 microcontrollers.
 Bare-metal programming involves writing code directly for the hardware without using high-level abstractions like HAL or RTOS.